Swagbucks review: How to earn money

 Swagbucks is the definition of 'easy money'.
 It doesn't promise to make you rich but, with very little effort, you can earn points on anything from watching videos to completing surveys.

 What is Swagbucks and how does it work?

-You'll be 'paid' in Swagbucks points (shortened to 'SBs').
+You’ll be ‘paid’ in Swagbucks points (shortened to ‘SBs’).
 You can redeem these for gift cards or cash.
-The gift cards they offer come from over 1,500 retailers, including Amazon, Caffè Nero and Tesco.
+The gift cards they offer come from a wide range of retailers, including Amazon, Caffè Nero, John Lewis, Marks & Spencer and Tesco.

 How much can you earn on Swagbucks?

 But they accumulate quicker than you might think.
 There are so many tasks and activities looped into Swagbucks, many of which you probably do already!